lennertvhoy/the-last-light/01-the-chinese-room/04-cognitive-atrophy.md

 I used to.

 The human brain, that complex kluge of evolution, operates on a simple principle: use it or lose it.
-Neural pathways that fire frequently get reinforced.
-Those that don't get pruned.
+It reinforces frequently firing neural pathways and prunes those that don't.
 It's ruthlessly efficient, constantly optimizing for the current environment.
-The neuroscientific findings, though fictionally dated in their specificity, paint a stark picture: studies showed significantly reduced neural connectivity in subjects who heavily relied on AI for cognitive tasks.
-The relevant cognitive load on their biological brains dropped by an average of 32%.
-Most shockingly, a full 83% of AI users in one study were unable to recall the details of their own compositions—music, text, or code—after just a few weeks.
+The neuroscientific findings, though fictionally dated in their specificity, paint a stark picture: studies revealed significantly reduced neural connectivity in subjects heavily relying on AI for cognitive tasks.
+Their biological brains' cognitive load dropped by an average of 32%.
+Most shockingly, a full 83% of AI users in one study could not recall details of their own compositions—music, text, or code—after just a few weeks.

 And our current environment doesn't require us to remember, calculate, navigate, or even think.
 Not when silicon servants handle it all with perfect reliability and infinite patience.

-We're not just forgetting phone numbers; we are actively reconfiguring the machinery of memory.
-We're not just losing skills; we are potentially eroding our cognitive abilities for short-term productivity gains.
-This isn't something merely happening *to* us; it is, in many ways, a choice we are making.
-We are arguably experiencing cognitive atrophy because we are voluntarily choosing to operate more like Chinese Rooms—processing inputs and producing outputs with maximum efficiency, while implicitly deciding that deep understanding is a luxury we can no longer afford.
+We're not just forgetting phone numbers; we actively reconfigure the machinery of memory.
+We're not just losing skills; we potentially erode our cognitive abilities for short-term productivity gains.
+This isn't something merely happening *to* us; it is, in many ways, a choice we make.
+We arguably experience cognitive atrophy by voluntarily choosing to operate more like Chinese Rooms—processing inputs and producing outputs with maximum efficiency, implicitly deciding deep understanding is a luxury we can no longer afford.

 And the most terrifying part?
 We vastly underestimate how much we've already lost.